Maria-Catherine/Elden-Ring-Boss-Analysis/README.md

 **Run/Ending Planning:** Similar to choosing a build, some will know they want to pursue a certain ending or “completion run” where they fight everything.
-If someone is wanting to pursue a certain characters ending or story line, they may need to fight Malenia, fir example, and a Scarlet Rot focused build may increase the difficulty.
+If someone is wanting to pursue a certain character's ending or story line, they may need to fight Malenia, for example, and a Scarlet Rot focused build may increase the difficulty.

 ## Closing